Hess unhittable as Orioles beat Blue Jays | Globalnews.ca

 Hess unhittable as Orioles beat Blue Jays

+TORONTO – After 24 scoreless innings by their starters, the Blue Jays ran out of arms and ammo Monday.

+Sean Reid-Foley, summoned from Triple-A Buffalo to step in for the injured Clayton Richard, lasted just two innings as the Baltimore Orioles jumped into an early 5-0 lead.

-TORONTO – David Hess pitched 6 1/3 no-hit innings and Jonathan Villar and Trey Mancini homered as the Baltimore Orioles hung on for a 6-5 win over the Toronto Blue Jays on Monday.
+David Hess pitched 6 1/3 no-hit innings and Jonathan Villar and Trey Mancini homered as the Orioles built up a 6-0 lead before the Jays rallied with two runs in the seventh, one in the eight and two in the ninth.

+Lourdes Gurriel Jr. struck out to end the comeback in the ninth with Teoscar Hernandez stranded on third as Baltimore hung on for the 6-5 win.

-The Orioles (3-1) extended their win streak to three while Toronto (2-3) lost its second in a row despite staging a late rally after trailing 6-0 after six innings.
+The Orioles (3-1) extended their win streak to three while snapping a 10-game losing streak at Rogers Centre.
+Toronto (2-3) lost its second in a row.

-Randal Grichuk hit a two-run homer and Freddy Galvis had a solo shot for Toronto after Hess exited following a near-flawless 82-pitch performance that including 50 strikes.
+Randal Grichuk hit a two-run homer and Freddy Galvis had a solo shot for Toronto after Hess exited following a near-flawless 82-pitch performance that included 50 strikes.

 Baltimore’s relievers did not match Hess’s heroics.